HecVini/HecVini/README.md

 ### :man_technologist: About Me:

 Hi, I'm Vinicius.
-Master's student in Economics, R and Python user and GIS enthusiast from Brazil.
+Master's student in Economics, Python user and R enthusiast from Brazil.

 Data analysis has become central in my recent work.
 I have also been working with GIS and econometrics.
 I would like to share some ideas and techniques here.